airtonix/docker-arma3-exile/README.md

     + mounts volumes exposed by database data container.
     + ephemeral, destroy this at will.

-- Database Data Container
+- Store Data Container
-    + data storage container for the database.
+    + Provides exile game files
+    + Provides exile  mysql db schema and migrations
     + leave this running, use backup strategies outlined below.